HelloWorldTeen/TUBES-RPL-TARI-SAMAN/README.md

 Make sure you have the following installed on your system:
 - PHP (version 8.2 or later)
 - Composer (latest version)
-- CodeIgniter 4 (if not already included in your project)

 Install dependencies using Composer: composer install